Printer Friendly Page

 Beyond the Regulation: This is not law but is good engineering practice and recommended by ABYC.

 The Need To Breathe: Engines need air to run properly.
 Lots of air.
 The air provided above is strictly to scavenge fumes from the engine compartment and may not be enough for the engine to breath properly.
-If this is the case, the engine will run poorly, not reach it's maximim horsepower or rpms, and produce more emissions, especially carbon monoxide.
+If this is the case, the engine will run poorly, not reach it's maximum horsepower or rpms, and produce more emissions, especially carbon monoxide.
 You need to make sure that the vent openings are large enough to provide the amount of air needed for the engine.
 A quick test on an existing boat is to start the engine, rev the engine to max and open the engine hatch.
 If the rpm goes up, it needs more air.
 On a boat you are building, you need to find out from the engine specs how many cubic feet of air per minute the engine needs at peak rpm, and make sure the vent openings are large enough to allow that much air in.
 Increasing the amount of air flow is easier than you may think.
 You can double the air flow simply by going from a three inch opening to a four inch opening.
-You do not have to double the size of the opeings, ducts, etc. You can also improve the efficiency of the system by eliminating turns, especially right angle turns, eliminating constrictions at connections, and using smooth walled tubing rather than corrugated ducting.
+You do not have to double the size of the openings, ducts, etc. You can also improve the efficiency of the system by eliminating turns, especially right angle turns, eliminating constrictions at connections, and using smooth walled tubing rather than corrugated ducting.

 Location of vent openings: Vent openings often have cowlings on them and many times one is pointed forward and the other is point aft.
 Actually, for natural ventilation this is not necessary.
 Practical tests have shown that when the boat is standing still the wind direction is what determines which opening is the inlet and which is the outlet.
 When the boat is moving and the blower is on, the duct that has the blower is the outlet.
 Also cowlings can often create restrictions in the amount of air flow.
 Use cowlings that do not reduce the size of the openings.